Stung by WeWork, SoftBank boss Son charts more cautious IPO course

 SoftBank Corp has committed to paying out 85% of its profits as dividends.
 As such, the telecom company is closely watched by investors as an indicator of the health of its parent.

-SoftBank Group is also cushioned by a 26% stake in China’s Alibaba Group (BABA.N), worth about $120 billion, which could be sold off if it needs to raise cash in a hurry.
+SoftBank Group is also cushioned by a 26% stake in China’s Alibaba Group, worth about $120 billion, which could be sold off if it needs to raise cash in a hurry.

 SoftBank Group has 5.5 trillion yen ($51 billion) in outstanding bonds and another 4 trillion yen in bank loans, according to Refinitiv data.
-Its weighted average cost of debt is 3.7%, the seventh-highest among all companies on the Nikkei 225 Stock Average .N255.
+Its weighted average cost of debt is 3.7%, the seventh-highest among all companies on the Nikkei 225 Stock Average.

 Moody’s calculations show the conglomerate’s interest coverage ratio is 1.3, meaning group income is enough to service its debt, with some left over.